Seifenan/Bored-Genie/README.md

  We all experience boredom.
 We all also experience the struggles of deciding what we want to do during those times.
 Often times when someone asks us what we want to do, 99% of us draw a blank.
 The purpose of this application is to provide the user with a service that chooses an activity for them.

+ We also included a fun feature to allow the User to document, and journal down their favorite ideas.

 ## User Story

 As a USER, I WANT an application that allows me to easily click through SO THAT I am presented with a randomized activity.

 ## Built With